aliyev50/zealthy-fullstack-engineering-exercise/README.md

-# Admin App Onboarding System
+# Zealthy - Onboarding System App

-A comprehensive admin and user management application built with Next.js, TypeScript, and MongoDB, featuring a customizable onboarding flow.
+An onboarding and user management application built with Next.js, TypeScript, and MongoDB, featuring a customizable onboarding flow.

+## Live Demo

+The application is deployed and available at: [zealthy-phi.vercel.app](https://zealthy-phi.vercel.app)

 ## Features